nalloyd2/Connectors-WEX-Parsing/README.md

 **Description**

-Tool to intake a Workflow Execution File (WEX) from the Smartsheet Connectors and return a more user friendly output.
+Tool to intake a Workflow Execution File (WEX) from Smartsheet Connectors and return a more user friendly output.
 Note that testing was primarily completed using Jira and Salesforce Connectors.

+**Requirements**
+1. Access to a Smartsheet Connector.
+Smartsheet Connectors are a paid premium add-on for Smartsheet.
+Please reach out to [Smartsheet Sales](https://www.smartsheet.com/contact/sales) to inquire about purchasing Smartsheet / Connectors.
+2. A WEX file downloaded from the Connector.

 **Output Example**